Program Information

 *students will need to have completed calculus and linear algebra to be accepted

-MD/PhD in Public Health students pay public health tuition, academic services fees, and technology support services fees as they enroll in SPHTM classes.
-Visit Accounts Receivable for current published SPHTM rates.
+MD/PhD in Public Health students pay public health tuition, academic services fees, and technology support services fees as they enroll in WSPH classes.
+Visit Financial Aid for the current published WSPH rates.

 Financial aid is available to help cover the costs of tuition and expenses.
 MD/PhD in Public Health students should contact the Office of Financial Aid at 504.988.6135 for financial aid information and deadlines.
-(On the Financial Aid website, choose "Medical Students" link.)
+(On the Financial Aid website, choose the "Graduate & Professional Students" link.)